 Seeing the world through the eyes of a poet.

 Since 2007, I've been teaching writers of all ages across a variety of settings and platforms.
-I worked as a California Poet in the Schools, created summer writing camps for youth in California and Colorado, encouraged high school age writers to find their voice, supported K-12 educators working on their Master's in the Arts, and designed a nurturing space for writers and non-writers to reclaim their creativity.
+I worked as a California Poet in the Schools, created summer writing camps for youth in California and Colorado, taught English Literature to middle and high school students, supported K-12 educators working on their Master's in the Arts, and designed a nurturing space for writers and non-writers to reclaim their creativity.

 Looking back, I can see that much of the writing, teaching, and creating I've done has been about reacquainting myself with the shape and behavior of the land, remembering the rhythm of nature, and deepening my connection with the flora, fauna, and fungi of Mother Earth.